Date of case study: 2012

-Sustainable Practices: Wildlife habitat creation, renewables and education activities
+Sustainable Practices: Wildlife habitat creation, recycling and green manures

-Carbon Balance: Livestock impact balanced by sequestration activities
+Carbon Balance: Positive impact as a results of sequestration activities

 The Overall Balance